nrooney024/501Society/README.md

 - Update this to pull in data from the database (Believe this is done!)

 Route
-- Make sure the route is set up to accept this request
+- Make sure the route is set up to accept this request (Believe this is done too!)

 EJS
 - Make sure it's accepting the data and displaying it properly